nitanmarcel/pyevnt/docs/index.rst

 like.
 Here is a handy class that encapsulates the core to event subscription and event firing and feels like a "natural" part of the language.

-The package has been tested under Python 2.6, 2.7, 3.3 and 3.4.
+The package has been tested under Python 3.6 and above.

 Usage
 =====